-Youth Mental Health
+About Youth Mental Health

-a state of mind characterized by emotional well-being, good behavioral adjustment, relative freedom from anxiety and disabling symptoms, and a capacity to establish constructive relationships and cope with the ordinary demands and stresses of life.
+What is mental health?
+According to the American Psychological Association (APA) Dictionary of Psychology, mental health is: a state of mind characterized by emotional well-being, good behavioral adjustment, relative freedom from anxiety and disabling symptoms, and a capacity to establish constructive relationships and cope with the ordinary demands and stresses of life.
 See also flourishing, normality.

 Types of Disorders

 Oppositional Defiant Disorder is a mental illness frequently diagnosed in a childhood that is characterized by persistent disobedience to authority figures.
 Symptoms typically begin before the age of eight and occur in a group of symptoms.
 Behaviors exhibited include persistent irritable mood, argumentativeness, aggression, and vindictiveness occurring for more than six months and causing significant problems in multiple settings (i.e. home school, play, church, etc).
-Black and Latinx/e children specifically are more likely to be misdiagnosed with this disorder, so working with a culturally competent psychological assessment coordinator and mental health professional are critical for accurate diagnosis and treatment.
+Black and Latinx/e children specifically are more likely to be misdiagnosed with this disorder, so working with a culturally responsive psychological assessment coordinator and mental health professional are critical for accurate diagnosis and treatment.

-A mental disorder characterized by a disconnection from reality.
+Psychosis is a mental disorder characterized by a disconnection from reality.
 Psychosis is most often associated with psychiatric illnesses like schizophrenia.
 In other instances, it may be caused by a health condition, medications, or substance use.
 Possible symptoms include delusions, hallucinations (hearing or seeing things that others cannot see or hear), talking incoherently, and agitation.
 The person with the condition usually isn’t aware of their behavior.
 Treatments may include medication and talk therapy.

-Trauma is defined as our responses to a distressing or disturbing event like military combat, a natural disaster, a car accident, sexual assault or prolonged encounters with racism and discrimination.
-Therefore trauma exposure is the act of being confronted with a stressing and disturbing event.
+Trauma is defined as our responses to a distressing or disturbing event like military combat, a natural disaster, a car accident, sexual assault, or prolonged encounters with racism and discrimination.
+Trauma exposure is the act of being confronted with a stressing and disturbing event.
 People can have a stress response to trauma that is acute (lasting 6 months or less) or chronic (lasting more than 6 months).
 In addition, PTSD (post-traumatic stress disorder) is a mental health problem that some people develop after trauma exposure.
-PTSD is characterized by reliving the traumatic experience, intrusive thoughts about the experience, hypervigilance (constantly being on high alert and assessing situations to avoid threats).
+PTSD is characterized by reliving the traumatic experience, intrusive thoughts about the experience, and/or hypervigilance (constantly being on high alert and assessing situations to avoid threats).